carolinearvidsson/lin513/README.md

 #### Ngram (CFS) <a name='ngram'></a>

 Returns three features; uni-, bi- and trigram probabilities on character level for target word.
 Pre-trained models can be found in the "data" folder (pickled file `ngram_models`), and the training script `ngram_train.py` can easily be modified to train fewer or more models.
-The training is done using nltk's language model with Lidstone smoothing.
-NOTE: if the amount of models are changed from standard of three, the code in char_ngram.py must be modified accordingly.
+The training is done using nltk's language model with Lidstone smoothing. ***NOTE:*** if the amount of models are changed from standard of three, the code in char_ngram.py must be modified accordingly.

 #### Frequency (CA)
 Represents a frequency lexicon.
 Its public method returns the logarithm of a word's frequency.

-#### PosTagger
+#### PosTagger (CFS)
 Upon initialization, the class tags all sentences in data for PoS using a tagger from nltk with Penn Treebank PoS-tags.
 Class returns three features (one of which consists of five variables).

 #### Part of speech (CFS)